Memorials For Life

 Perhaps the most common – and most emotionally difficult – of these disputes over religious memorials involves crosses and other religious symbols placed on roadsides near scenes of deadly car wrecks.
 These memorials are exceedingly meaningful to the families and friends of the victims of the wreck, but they also can be offensive to those who do not share the victim’s religion.
-Because the land on which they sit is public (and therefore belongs to both the family and friends and those who might be offended), bitter conflicts can sometimes result over these well-intentioned memorials.
+Because the land on which they sit is public (and therefore belongs to both the family and friends and those who might be offended), bitter conflicts can sometimes result over these well-intended memorials.

 In one such dispute, several groups of atheists in Maryland say they are upset that religious memorials are a common site along that state’s public roadways despite laws that prohibit religious symbols on public property.
 The atheists are searching for ways to legally force the state to enforce the laws and remove the memorials.